Aromatic thiol based redox buffers: Increasing the folding rates of disulfide containing proteins

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Gough, Jonathan David, "Aromatic thiol based redox buffers: Increasing the folding rates of disulfide containing proteins" (2004).
 Chemistry - Dissertations.
-Paper 53.
+53.